KxSystems/docs/docs/interfaces/pyq/user-guide.md

 ```

-### Extenders
+### Iterators

-Extenders (formerly _adverbs_) in q are somewhat similar to Python decorators.
+Iterators (formerly _adverbs_) in q are somewhat similar to Python decorators.
 They act on functions and produce new functions.
-The six extenders are summarized in the table below.
+The six iterators are summarized in the table below.

 PyQ         | q    | description
 ------------|------|--------------------------------